Attack on German Flatts (1757)

-The attack on German Flatts was the successful assault on the British colonial settlement of German Flatts, New York by a combined French-Indian force on November 12, 1757 during the French and Indian War.
-Inhabited by Palatine colonists, the settlement's defenders (consisting of 75 militiamen) were defeated by the 300-strong force of attackers, and German Flatts was captured and destroyed.
-Between 40 and 50 of the colonists were killed, and 150 were captured; in comparison, the French-Indian force only suffered 5 wounded.
+The attack on German Flatts was an assault on the British North American settlement of German Flatts, New York, by a combined French-Indian force on November 12, 1757, during the French and Indian War.
+Seventy-five Palatine colonist militiamen were defeated by the 300-strong attacking force, and German Flatts was captured and destroyed.
+Between 40 and 50 of the colonists were killed, and 150 were captured; the French-Indian force only suffered 5 wounded.

 Background

 The campaign season for 1757 had been a successful one for authorities in New France.
-The British had failed in an expedition against Louisbourg, and defeated at Fort William Henry by the French and their Indian allies.
+The British had failed in an expedition against Louisbourg on Île Royale (now known as Cape Breton Island in northernmost Nova Scotia), and were defeated by the French and their Indian allies in the Battle of Fort William Henry at the southern end of Lake George, on the frontier between the British Province of New York and the French Province of Canada.
 New France's governor, the Marquis de Vaudreuil, had attempted to convince German settlers in the Mohawk River valley to support the French cause.
-When the Germans failed to support the French in the assault on Fort William Henry in August, Vaudreuil decided to send a punitive expedition against them.
-He attacked the settlement called German Flatts, on the north side of the Mohawk River west of Little Falls.
-(This settlement is where present-day Herkimer, New York, is located, and not the modern German Flatts on the south side of the Mohawk River.)
+When the Germans failed to do so in the assault on Fort William Henry in August, Vaudreuil decided to send a punitive expedition against them.
+He attacked the settlement called German Flatts, on the north side of the Mohawk River west of Little Falls (where present-day Herkimer, New York, is located, not the modern German Flatts on the south side of the river).